lagotto/lagotto/README.md

     RAILS_ENV=production

+This file is created automatically if you use Vagrant.
 Use the path to the Rails log folder and the username of the user running the application:

     sudo foreman export upstart /etc/init -l /PATH_TO_LOG_FOLDER/log -u USER -c worker=3